-Once in a while an article starts to circulate the internet putting some of us in doubt whether coconut oil is healthy or not.
+Once in a while an article starts to circulate the internet stating that coconut oil is unhealthy.

-Some of these articles go as far as saying that it’s never been healthy and advice against eating it.
+Some of these articles go as far as saying that it’s never been healthy and advice against consuming it.

-Coconut oil has been used throughout history in many places in Asia, Africa, the Caribbean and Oceania where it has always been considered a wholesome product.
+Coconut oil has been used throughout history in countries in Asia, Africa, the Caribbean and Oceania where it has always been considered a healthy product.

-It’s only in relatively recent years that its popularity has spread to the rest of the world.
+In recent years coconut oil’s popularity has spread to the rest of the world.

-Praised for its many health benefits and versatility coconut oil can be used for different kinds of food preparation, skin and hair treatments, dental care and more.
+The oil is extracted from the white ”meat” from the coconut and is known for its many health benefits and versatility.
+It can be used for different kinds of food preparation, skin and hair treatments, dental care and more.

-The saturated fats in coconut oil, medium chain acids (MCT’s) support many important body functions.
+The saturated fats in coconut oil, known as medium chain acids (MCT’s) support many important body functions.

 MCT’s are essential fuel for our brain, they aid with metabolism, energy supply, mineral absorption, the immune system, hormones etc.

-They also contain powerful antimicrobial, antiviral, anti-fungal and anti-parasitic properties.
+They also contain powerful antibacterial, antiviral, anti-fungal and anti-parasitic properties.

-About 50% of MCT’s is Lauric acid.
-The second largest source of Lauric acid found in nature is breast milk.
-The first and essential source of nutrition of all babies born into this world!
+About 50% of MCT’s consists of Lauric acid.
+The largest source of Lauric acid in nature comes from coconuts and the second largest is found in breast milk – the first and essential source of nutrition for babies!

-Something that coconut oil is less known for, but what might well be its single most important asset and the main reason why coconut oil is healthy is that it’s the most heat-stable fat in the world.
+Something that coconut oil is less known for, but which is an important asset and one of the main reasons why coconut oil is healthy: it’s the most heat-stable fat in the world.
 More about that in a bit.

 Everyone is talking about coconut oil

 The ‘’Coconut oil isn’t healthy.
-It’s never been healthy’’ article on USA Today has been causing a lot of buzz on the internet in the past few days.
+It’s never been healthy’’ article on USA Today has been causing a lot of buzz on the internet over the past few days.

 It’s been a hot topic on social media; lots of confusion, anger and luckily also some jokes (‘’1992 called, it wants its BS story back!’’)

-This whole thing shows how coconut oil has evolved from being just a popular product to something much bigger.
-People feel as if injustice is being done to something that improves their quality of life so much.
+This shows how coconut oil has evolved from being just another popular product into something much bigger.

-Since a lot of people have been asking me if coconut oil is healthy and still safe to use, I figured I should give you my take on the current coconut oil debate.
+Since a lot of people have been asking me if coconut oil is healthy and whether it is still safe to use, I figured I should give you my take on the current coconut oil debate.